ailintom/persons-names-MK/Database structure.md

 ### biblio_refs *(table_id: 7)*
-Each record in this table describes a reference from a publication (if the `source_id` field is not empty), a webpage (if the `source_url` field is not empty), or an offline source that cannot be cited using the author-date system to an entity (an inscribed object, a person's dossier, a workshop, an archaeological find group, a personal name, or a title).
+Each record in this table describes a reference from a publication (if the `source_id` field is not empty), a webpage (if the `source_url` field is not empty), or an offline source that cannot be cited using the author-date system to an entity (an inscribed object, a person's dossier, a workshop, an archaeological find group, a personal name, a title, or a criterion).
 *Equivalent property: <http://www.cidoc-crm.org/cidoc-crm/P70i_is_documented_in>*

 | Field name     | Type | Description |